little-big-co/FluentCRM-DateTrigger/README.md

   - $tagIds -> Set the ID (only one!) that is used for the automation to kick off

 Create an automation in FluentCRM that looks for contacts added to the tag above.

+## Finetuning

+You can now set the number of days before or after the birthday to kick in the tag/list.